-The weekly presentations, by and large, consist of analyzing text corpora.
+The weekly assignments, by and large, consist of analyzing text corpora.
 Each week, students are expected to analyze their corpora using different Natural Language Processing (NLP) tools and to write up the results of their analyses, submitting their work in the form of a Word document.
 This document will include figures with the results of the NLP analyses (typically, screenshots of computer output) and the students' interpretations and explanations of these figures.
 What do the results mean?
 What do they tell you about the substance of the texts?
 What are the limits of the tools used?
 On average, some pages of writing are expected every week.
 But the amount of writing may increase week after week as students return to the same texts using different approaches and tools, ultimately incorporating all of their analyses into one document as they approach submission of the final paper.
 Students are also expected to ground their analyses in the body of scholarly literature and TIPS assigned as required readings.

-Presentation rubrics
+Homework rubrics

 Each assignment is graded (0-100) and comments are provided.
-Weekly rubrics for the presentations are also provided, detailing the scale for different points.
+Weekly rubrics for the homework are also provided, detailing the scale for different points.
 Every week, you will know exactly what you missed!
-Rubrics are posted under Files on CANVAS.
+The standards of writing are repeatedly explained in class and stressed in the comments given to students.
+Rubrics are posted under Files on CANVAS but also posted weekly on CANVAS.
 Rubrics only serve as a guideline.
 Gross errors of interpretation of data results or of basic understanding of the tools will be marked down regardless of rubric.